 Fit influences your bass response and isolation

-How earbuds fit in your ears contributes greatly to their sound and to how well they block environmental noise.
+How earbuds fit in your ears contributes greatly to their sound and how well they block environmental noise.
 If your earbuds don’t sound bassy enough, try different ear tips to adjust the fit, and avoid earbuds that don’t seal the ear canal.
-For instance, Apple AirPods (2nd generation) have an open-seal design that doesn’t seal the ear canal adequately, and these don’t sound very bassy to many listeners.
+For instance, the standard Apple AirPods have an open-seal design that doesn’t seal the ear canal well, and yet many listeners find them bassy.

 Secondly, good old-fashioned isolation is the other important reason to pay attention to fit.
-Isolation applies mainly to high-pitched noise; having a good fit will help you keep your volume at a safe level.
+Isolation primarily applies to high-pitched noise; a good fit will help you keep your volume at a safe level.

 Sometimes you think you need more bass, but your earbuds actually just have too much treble and a poor fit.

 Watch out for signs like increasing volume as your listening session goes on.
 This can indicate poor isolation, particularly if your environment is noisy.
-Alternately, it’s a sign that your earbuds’ frequency response doesn’t adequately reproduce your audio, so you might need to tweak the EQ.
-The latter possibility brings us back to frequency responses, as discussed above.
+Alternatively, it’s a sign that your earbuds’ frequency response doesn’t adequately reproduce your audio, so you might need to tweak the EQ.
+The latter possibility brings us back to the frequency responses discussed above.

 How we test the best bass earbuds